johnnymast/redbox-hydrator/README.md

 # Redbox-hydrate

 This Hydrator gives you the power to quickly hydrate any class instance. layman's terms this means quicky assiging data to a given class properties.

-## Howto use the package
 Look in the examples folder for basic [examples](examples) of how to use the package.

 ## System Requirements

 This package only requires the following:

-* PHP >= 5.40
+* PHP >= 5.40 (But higher is always better)

 Dit will also require **PHPUnit** 4.6 but that will be installed upon installing the package using composer.